-Louis is a doctoral candidate in the Urban Education program at the City University of New York (CUNY) Graduate Center, and teaches graduate and undergraduate students about inclusive education in the Special Education department at Hunter College.
-His research interests are universal design, appreciative inquiry, and participatory action research.
-Louis previously taught special education in New York City.
-He lives in Yonkers with his wife and two kids.
+Louis is a recent graduate of the Urban Education program at the City University of New York (CUNY) Graduate Center and an educational consultant.
+His interests are universal design, appreciative inquiry, and participatory action research.
+Louis has taught in university special education departments as well as secondary settings in New York City since 2007.

 Kathryn Furlong Silverio, MSW, MSEd is currently a Clinical Professor of Special Education at Hunter College in New York, NY.
 Professor Furlong Silverio obtained her Bachelors in Classical Languages from St. Bonaventure University in Western NY State, as well as a Masters in Social Work from Boston College prior to obtaining her Masters in Education from the Hunter College, Special Education Department, Learning Disabilities program.She has experience as an elementary special education teacher for students with disabilities in collaboratively taught classrooms, as well as a Special Education Teacher Support Services (SETSS) provider.
 Professor Furlong Silverio also served as the Special Education Liaison, co-chair of Pupil Personnel Team and new teacher Mentor during her time in the New York City Public Schools.
 She previously worked as a Clinical Social Worker at Boston Children’s Hospital working with families with and expecting children with a wide range of medical diagnoses and disabilities.